GianRothfuchs/blockchain/Notes/BlockchainPlatforms.md

 loop {
 	new event created;

-	divideRounds; // creates next round if conditions ar met, every memeber of a round should have a witness in that ro
+	divideRounds; // creates next round if conditions ar met, every memeber of a round should have a witness

 	decideFame; // determine if the winesses of the previous rounds are famous